top of page

 To notice patterns.

-To let the land show us what it actually needs—rather than assuming we know best.
+To let the land show us what it truly needs—rather than assuming we know best.

 How often do we give ourselves that kind of grace?

-Sometimes, what seems messy is just in the middle of a transformation.
+Sometimes what appears messy is merely in the middle of a transformation.

 And sometimes… we’re not the problem.

-• Giving your body and your mind space to be without judgment
+• Giving your body and mind space to be without judgment.

-• Letting the garden do its thing—and letting yourself do the same
+• Letting the garden do its thing—and allowing yourself to do the same.

 What’s something in your life that looked “messy” but turned out to be exactly what you needed?